-Within the most scenic paths of Tuscany we can add a little bit of vintage and include the Eroica path, which covers many beautiful areas of the region crossing the Chianti around Siena, the Crete Senesi and the Val d’Orcia.
-Over the years it has become a must for cycling lovers and the appointment is every first Sunday in October.
+For a touch of vintage, we’ve included the Eroica, which covers many beautiful areas in the region as it crosses the Chianti around Siena, the Crete Senesi and the Val d’Orcia.
+Over the years, it has become a must for cyclists, especially during the main yearly event held on the first Sunday in October.
 The starting point is in Greve in Chianti and the race is made up of stages that range in distance from 38 to 200 kilometres, mainly on dirt roads: this is why the name of the event literally means “heroic”.
-L’Eroica has also a food and wine tradition; in fact, the stops along the race are places of fun and enjoyment, where cyclists can eat Tuscan specialties.
-Read more here.
+The Eroica also has a food and wine tradition, considering that the stops along the race boast Tuscan specialities.

-The itinerary that goes from Fiesole to Florence city centre is so scenic that has been chosen by the 2013 World Cycling Championships in Tuscany as one of the stages for the competition.
-Fiesole is located northeast of Florence, just 8 kilometres on a hill above it, so imagine how beautiful is the view from there… and if you’ve seen it you know it!
-The most popular itinerary here is the one that goes from 475 m above sea level at the Duomo in Florence city centre.
-Read more here.
-Another detailed itinerary here.
+The itinerary that goes from Fiesole to Florence’s historic centre is so scenic that it was chosen by the 2013 World Cycling Championships in Tuscany as one of the stages for the competition.
+Fiesole is located in the hills northeast of Florence, just 8 kilometres away, so you can imagine how beautiful the view is from up there!
+The most popular itinerary is the one that goes from 475 m above sea level to the cathedral in the city centre.

-There is a 60-kilometre-long path that connects Arezzo with Chiusi called “Sentiero della Bonifica”.
-The beginning of the path can easily be reached from Chiusi train station.
-It is an easy path, where you can combine cycling with bird watching along the Chiusi and the Montepulciano Lakes.
-The next piece of the Bonifica path follows the banks of the Canale Maestro and shortly after the Callone di Valiano, an important eighteenth-century work built to regulate the flow of water between the Chiusi and Montepulciano Lakes.
-A detour in Cortona is highly recommended even if it’s at 12 kilometres (it is visible from the path).
-Read more here.
+There is a 60-kilometre path that connects Arezzo and Chiusi known as Sentiero della Bonifica.
+The beginning of the route can easily be reached from the Chiusi train station.
+This is an easy itinerary, where you can combine cycling with birdwatching as you pass by the Chiusi and Montepulciano Lakes.
+The next stretch of the Bonifica follows the banks of the Canale Maestro, and shortly after, the Callone di Valiano, an important 18th-century work built to regulate the flow of water between the Chiusi and Montepulciano Lakes.
+A detour to Cortona is highly recommended, which is 12 kilometres away.

 - flag Sporty More demanding itineraries for highly trained cyclists and those who love a challenge, with the toughest climbs and hardest roads